janosgyerik/robosanta/README.md

 RoboSanta
 =========

 I'm a [bot on Code Review][cr-user].
-I periodically pimp post links to selected questions or answers in the [The 2nd Monitor][the-2nd-monitor].
+I periodically post links to selected questions/answers in the [The 2nd Monitor][the-2nd-monitor].

 Topics: